 Once the attack originating AS is obtained through the marking scheme, all further routers in the path to the attacker are within that AS and under the control of a single entity; which can presumably monitor local traffic in a more direct way than a generalized, Internet scale, packet marking scheme can.
-The important contribution of this improvement is that it reduces the overhead imposed on the routers and also drastically simplifies the work need to be done at the victim to reconstruct the attack path.
-For attack path reconstruction the AS map of the Internet is needed.
-As the Internet consists around 14,000 ASes as compared to 1.6e+08 hosts [25], AS path reconstruction is definitely lot easier and lighter than complete route reconstruction.
+The important contribution of this improvement is that it reduces the overhead imposed on the routers and also drastically simplifies the work needed to be done at the victim to reconstruct the attack path.
+The AS map of the Internet is needed, for attack path reconstruction the AS map of the Internet is needed.
+The Internet consists around 14,000 ASes as compared to 1.6e+08 hosts [5], therefore AS path reconstruction is definitely a lot easier and lighter than complete route reconstruction.

-Figure 2 shows the mean number of packets required to reconstruct paths of varying AS path lengths.
-In [8], it is shown that the optimal marking probability is given as $1/D{AS}$.
+Figure 4 shows the mean number of packets required to reconstruct paths of varying AS path lengths.
+In [17], it is shown that the optimal marking probability is given as $1/d{AS}$.
 The graph plots the number of packets needed for different marking probabilities.
-As the more than 99% of paths encountered in the Internet have an AS path length less than or equal to six, we propose to set the marking probability to 1/6.
-For p = 1/6, the victim needs to receive less than 25 packets in order to reconstruct the AS attack graph.
+As more than 99% of paths encountered in the Internet have an AS path length less than or equal to six, we propose to set the marking probability to 1/6.
+For p = 1/6, the victim needs to receive less than 25 packets in order to reconstruct the AS attack path.

-To make the algorithm is robust against a single attacker so that an attacker cannot insert a "false" router into the path's valid suffix or reorder valid routers in the path, p needs to be greater than 0.5 [6].
-But, as seen from Figure 2, the number of packets the victim needs to reconstruct the attack graph with p = 0.5 is very high when compared to when $p \le 0.1667$.
-But at low p values, without any authentication mechanism, it is hard to prevent compromised routers from misleading the victim.
+To make the algorithm robust against a single attacker so that an attacker cannot insert a "false" router into the path's valid suffix or reorder valid routers in the path, p needs to be greater than 0.5 [19].
+However, as seen from Figure 4, the number of packets the victim needs to reconstruct the attack path with p = 0.5 is very high compared to when $p \leq 0.1667$.
+On the other hand, at low p values, without any authentication mechanism, it is difficult to prevent compromised routers from misleading the victim.
 In the next section we present an authentication mechanism to overcome these problems.